 My loss.
 I’m finding lots of smart pleasure as I go along with Scott, and nuggets like the passage above (on p.
 124, if you’re asking) is that capture his gift for doing what I like best in science writing (or really, any text).
 He distills his narrative down to the essence of its point, the meaning to extract from the (delightful) journey through historical narrative and anecdote.
 Where and how and by whom the idea of matching measures of wind strengths to the effects of given speeds on something physical — a tree branch, a windmill vane, a sail — makes (in Scott’s hands) a wonderful account of how 18th century minds made sense of their world.
 That’s reward enough on its own — but in the passage above you get something more, something of how an enterprise, science, actually works, or rather, made itself into a system of acquiring both knowledge and understanding of unique rigor and power.

 And with that note, apropos of nothing contemporary or political (unless you read well between my lines), why don’t we all enjoy some nice, fresh (never half-) baked open thread.

-Explore posts in the same categories: good books, good writing, science writing comment below, or link to this permanent URL from your own site.
+good books, good writing, science writing comment below, or link to this permanent URL from your own site.